Johnbivo/CentralBank/README.md

 For questions about this project or potential collaboration opportunities, please reach out through GitHub issues or direct contact.

 ---
-*Built with Java 21, Spring Boot, and a passion for clean, maintainable code.*
+*Built with Java 21, Spring Boot.*